tomcritchlow/tomcritchlow.github.io/_posts/2018-07-23-media-design.md

 Planting a flag in the ground and attempting to break down the silos between the various distinct practices and disciplines that have emerged to support “content”, “media” and “marketing” to better understand the full ecosystem.

 Media Design is about designing for success by looking at the system and how the parts interplay to make each perform better by bringing them into a shared context.

+More to come as I think through this idea in more detail.
+Will you join me?